m4r35n357/VisualOptimizers/README.md

 The OpenGL visualization shows two "dual" regular initial simplexes.
 For each, the best vertex is green, and the worst is red.
-The other two vertices are either cyan (default simplex) or gold (dual simplex), correspondiing to the OSD text colour.
+The remaining vertices are coloured either cyan (default simplex) or gold (dual simplex), correspondiing to the OSD text colour.

 ## Spiral Optimization

 Based on the algorithm described [here](https://en.wikipedia.org/wiki/Spiral_optimization_algorithm).
-Note that current versions of the algorithm use a fixed rotation angle of PI/2; versions using variable theta are now obsolete.
+Note that current versions of the algorithm use a fixed rotation angle of $\pi / 2$; versions using variable theta are now obsolete.
 The code supports both modes of operation described in that link: "Periodic Descent Direction Setting" and "Convergence Setting".

 Parameter | Meaning